ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 > Data intelligence literally means moving 'from data to intelligence'.

-Data intelligence refers to all the data analytics tools, techniques and methodologies business employ to form a better understanding of the data they collect to improve their services or investments.
-Data intelligence focuses on analysis and interaction with data in a meaningful way to promote better decision-making in the future.
+Data ecosystem refers to all the people, processes, tools and technologies business employ to form a better understanding of the data they collect to improve their services or investments.
+Data ecosystem focuses on analysis and interaction with data in a meaningful way to promote better decision-making in the future.

 Data solutions are not built in silos, data needs to be ingested, processed, analyzed and presented in a specific context to add value to business.